-Thus, as regards science, there are two radically different and mutually incompatible conceptions, which may be referred to respectively as traditional and modern.
-We have often had occasion to allude to the 'traditional sciences' that existed in antiquity and the Middle Ages and which still exist in the East, though the very idea of them is foreign to the Westerners of today.
-It should be added that every civilization has had 'traditional sciences' of its own and of a particular type.
-Here we are no longer in the sphere of universal principles, to which pure metaphysics alone belongs, but in the realm of adaptations.
-In this realm, by the very fact of its being a contingent one, account has to be taken of the whole complex of conditions, mental and otherwise, of a given people and, we may even say, of a given period in the existence of this people, since, as we have seen above, there are times at which 'readaptations' become necessary.
-These readaptations are no more than changes of form, which do not touch the essence of the tradition: with a metaphysical doctrine, only the expression can be modified, in a manner more or less comparable to a translation from one language into another; whatever be the forms it assumes for the sake of expressing itselfinsofar as expression is possible-metaphysics remains one, just as truth itself is one.
-The case is different however when one passes to the realm of applications: with sciences, as with social institutions, we are in the world of form and multiplicity; therefore different forms can be said to constitute different sciences, even when the object of study remains at least partially the same.
-Logicians are apt to regard a science as being defined entirely by its object, but this is over-simplified and misleading; the angle from which the object is envisaged must also affect the definition of the science.
-The number of possible sciences is indefinite; it may well happen that several sciences study the same things, but under such different aspects and therefore by such different methods and with such different intentions that they are in reality different sciences.
-This is especially liable to be the case with the traditional sciences of different civilizations, which though mutually comparable nevertheless cannot always be assimilated to one another, and often cannot rightly be given the same name.
-The difference is even more marked if instead of comparing the different traditional sciences-which at least all have the same fundamental character-one tries to compare the sciences in general with the sciences of the modern world; it may sometimes seem at first sight that the object under study is the same in both cases, and yet the knowledge of it that the two kinds of science provide is so different that on closer examination one hesitates to say that they are the same in any respect.
+As regards science, then, there are two radically different and mutually incompatible conceptions, which we may refer to respectively as the traditional and the modern.
+We have often had occasion to allude to the "traditional sciences" that existed in the ancient world and the Middle Ages and which still exist in the East, though the very idea of them is completely foreign to the Westerners of our days.
+It should be added that every civilization has had "traditional sciences" of its own and of a particular type; for here we are no longer in the sphere of universal principles, to which pure metaphysic alone belongs, but in the realm of adaptations; in this realm, through the very fact of its being a contingent one, account has to be taken of the whole complex of conditions, mental and otherwise, of a given people and, we may even say, of a given period in the existence of this people, since, as we have seen above, there are times at which "readjustments" become necessary.
+These readjustments are only changes of form, which do not touch the essence of the tradition: with a metaphysical doctrine, only the expression can be modified, in a way that is more or less comparable to translation from one language into another; whatever may be the forms it assumes for its expression, in so far as expression is possible, there is still absolutely only one metaphysic, just as there is only one truth.
+Naturally, the case is different when one passes to the realm of applications: with the sciences, as with social institutions, we are in the world of form and multiplicity; therefore different forms may really be said to constitute different sciences, even though these sciences have, at least in part, the same subjectmatter.
+Logicians are apt to hold that a science is defined entirely by its subject-matter, but this is too simplified a view and therefore misleading; the angle from which the subject-matter is envisaged should also affect the definition of the science.
+There are an indefinite number of possible sciences; it may happen that several sciences study the same things, but under aspects so different, and therefore by methods and with purposes so diverse, that they are none the less in reality different sciences. especially liable to be the case with the traditional sciences of various civilizations which, mutually comparable, nevertheless cannot be assimilated to one another and often could not correctly be given the same names.
+The difference is obviously much greater if, instead of comparing the different traditional sciences, which at least all have the same fundamental character, one tries to compare these sciences in general with sciences as conceived by the modern world; it may sometimes seem, at first sight, that the subject studied is the same in both cases, and yet the knowledge of it which the two kinds of science impart is so different that one hesitates on closer examination to assert that they are identical in any single respect.